Lewis Koumas: Birmingham City (loan)

-On 22 August 2025, Koumas joined promoted EFL Championship team Birmingham City for the remainder of the 2025-26 season.
+On 22 August 2025, Koumas joined promoted EFL Championship team Birmingham City for the remainder of the 2025–26 season.
+On 4 January 2026, he scored his first goal for the club in a 3–2 victory over league-leading Coventry City.

+On 26 January 2026, Koumas returned to Liverpool.

+Hull City (loan)

+On 30 January 2026, Koumas joined EFL Championship team Hull City for the remainder of the 2025–26 season.
+He made his debut the following day as a 77th-minute substitute for Joe Gelhardt, scoring the only goal in the 1–0 away win against Blackburn Rovers.

 International career

 Koumas was eligible to represent England through birth, Wales through his father and Cyprus through his paternal grandfather.
 Koumas chose to play for Wales and was named in the Wales U19 national team in March 2023 for matches against Scotland U19.
 He made his debut on 23 March, starting in a 2–1 win for Wales before being substituted in the 55th minute.
 He was called up again in June and scored in a 2–2 draw against Sweden.
 Koumas made his debut for the Wales under-21 team on 22 March 2024, scoring the second goal in the 2–1 win in 2025 UEFA European Under-21 Championship qualifying against Lithuania.
 On 29 May 2024, he received his first call-up to the Wales senior squad for friendly fixtures against Gibraltar and Slovakia the following month.
 He made his debut in the match against Gibraltar, coming on as a substitute for Liam Cullen in a 0–0 draw.

-Style of play

-In addition to playing as a midfielder, Koumas featured predominantly as a striker for Liverpool U18.
+Koumas scored his first goal for Wales in a 1–1 friendly draw against Ghana at Cardiff City Stadium on 2 June 2026.

 Personal life

 Koumas is the son of former Wales international footballer Jason Koumas.

-Koumas was educated at St John Plessington Catholic College In Bebington on the Wirral.
+Koumas grew up in Birkenhead and was educated at St John Plessington Catholic College in Bebington on the Wirral, Merseyside.